 why this is the case).

-Here the exact procedure again (Central European Time):
+Here the exact procedure again with time of day

 You can find a beautiful collection of photographs from different photographers at www.fotocommunity.com.
 Simply enter the word "full moon" into the search engine on that website.